bluesky-astronomy/development-guide/README.md

 - **Branching Strategy**:
   - Use the `feature-`, `bugfix-`, and `hotfix-` prefixes for branches.
   - Main branches: `main`, `develop`.
+  - The `main` branch has branch protections on most repositories (see above table.)
+Commits to main will require approval.
 - **Code Reviews**:
   - All code must go through a pull request (PR) process.
   - Assign at least one reviewer.